-This brake is suitable for incorporation in the wheels of a motor car, etc. Two 1/2" Bolts are passed through slots in the Face Plate I, through 11⁄2" Strips 2, and are then secured in Collars 3, which form the brake shoes.
-Each Bolt carries a Washer under its head and two on its shank between the Face Plate and the Strips 2.
-The latter are pivoted to a 21⁄2" Strip 5 that turns about the axle 4.
-When the 21⁄2" Strip is moved, the Collars are thrust outward along the slots and pressed against the inside periphery of a Wheel Flange 6 bolted to the inside of the road wheel, the latter being shown removed from the axle.
+This brake is suitable for incorporation in the wheels of an automobile, etc. Two $\frac{1}{2}$ " Bolts are passed through slots in the Face Plate 1, through $1\frac{1}{2}$ " Strips 2, and are then secured in Collars 3, which form the brake shoes.
+Each bolt carries a Washer under its head and two on its shank between the Face Plate and the Strips 2.

+The latter are pivoted to a $2\frac{1}{2}$ " Strip 5 that turns about the axle 4.
+When the $2\frac{1}{2}$ " Strip is moved, the Collars are thrust outward along the slots and pressed against the inside periphery of a Wheel Flange 6 bolted to the inside of the road wheel (the latter is shown removed from the axle).
 Three Washers should be placed on the axle 4 between the Strip 5 and the Face Plate.
 The Collars 3 are connected by a short length of Spring Cord, which returns the brake to the "off" position when the Strip 5 is released.

-The brake rod 7 consists of two Healds, Part No. 101.
-It is connected pivotally to the Strip 5 and to a Crank which is secured to a Rod carrying the hand lever by which the brake is operated.
+The brake rod 7 consists of two Healds (Part No. 101).
+It is connected pivotally to the Strip 5 and to a Crank 8, which is secured to a Rod carrying the hand lever by which the brake is operated.